Tldr; expensive, but worth it.

 Usually at this section people will trot out the prices of similar competiting services and compare them.
 My experience is that this is not useful because it doesn't answer the question: Is it worth it?

 It is worth it.
-For me, at my level of expertise which is not a lot.
-I had access to several other platforms that I didn't have to pay for, notable ones being Lynda (now Linkedin Learning) and Udemy, and I would definitely still pay for and learn from Frontend Masters.
+Even at my low level of expertise and access to several other platforms that I didn't have to pay for, notable ones being Lynda (now Linkedin Learning) and Udemy, and I would definitely still pay for and learn from Frontend Masters.

 Because it is subscription based, it is best if you sign up when you have or are anticipating a big block of time free.